malnick/cryptorious/README.md

 OPTIONS:
-   --copy, -c           Copy decrypted password to clipboard automatically --goto, -g           Open your default browser to https://<key_name> and login automatically.
-   --timeout, -t "10"   Timeout in seconds for the decrypt session window to expire.
+   --copy, -c           Copy decrypted password to clipboard automatically --goto, -g           Open your default browser to https://<key_name> and login automatically --timeout, -t "10"   Timeout in seconds for the decrypt session window to expire
 ```
 ### Rename Sub Menu
 ```